flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ### Probability Over Time Generator

 At any moment, this generator may trigger a set of failures among the selected failure pool by using the probability specified through the average number of failure per hour.
-The mean time to failure (MTTF) is provided as an indication of the delay it may take in average to trigger one failure for the probability of failure per hour.
+The mean time to failure (MTTF) is provided as an indication of the delay it may take in average to trigger one failure for the probability of failure per hour specified.

 !!! note ""
     Rates of failure in aviation vary between 10e-3 per hour and 10e-9 per hour depending on the criticality of the system.